cagatayozata/CTIS456_Team1/README.md

 Click [https://animalcherish.tk](https://animalcherish.tk) to view demo.
 To review the application, you can register or use our demo account.

+Just in case, if the url not works [click](https://138.68.67.165/) here to go to website ( please allow the certificate ).

 ***Demo Account Information** - **Username:** muammer.sahin **Password:** 1234*

 ## Source Code